Who is allowed to register your business?

 Do you want to take over or continue a VOF?
 Read what you need to do in your situation.

-First complete the registration form.
+A partner who is a natural person joining the maatschap can register the partnership.
+Login with DigiD and complete the registration form.
 Then make an appointment to visit a KVK office to complete the registration.
-All partners must come in person and bring a valid proof of identity.
-Read more about registering a VOF or maatschap.
+All partners who are natural persons must come in person and bring a valid proof of identity, and any other required documents.

 Partners are organisations

+All partners can register the maatschap.
 Download and complete the forms.
-Then send them, together with the necessary supporting documents, by post to KVK.
+Then send them to KVK by post, together with the necessary supporting documents.
 You do not need to make an appointment to visit KVK.

 CV (limited partnership)